Santroller/Santroller/wiring_guides/leds3.md

 1. Click on LED Settings
 2. Set the LED Type to `STP16CPC26`
-3. Set the CLK and SDI pins as you wired them
+3. Set the CLK, SDI, OE and LE pins as you wired them
 5. Set the LED count to the amount of LEDs you have connected together.
 6. Hit `Save Settings`
 8. If you want a button to control an LED, click on the button in question.